-From Wood to Electric to Gas: Changing Trends Across America
+From Wood to Electric to Gas: Changing Trends Across America’s History

 It’s easy to take life’s modern conveniences for granted.
 Whether it’s your smartphone or your vehicle, it’s easy to forget how different things were even just a few decades ago.
-Your furnace is one of those great modern comforts that has evolved over time.
+Your furnace is one of those great modern comforts that has evolved over our country’s history.

 We have come to just rely on this great invention in our home working hard each Missouri winter to keep our homes comfortable and warm.
 It wasn’t always this way.
 Most of the easy ways we heat buildings today weren’t so common – or even available – all that long ago.
 Just looking back over the past 100 years shows just how far we’ve come in making heat our homes be easy, convenient and energy efficient.